gmc-code/PC-microbit-micropython/docs/radio/radio_A_or_B.rst

             .. tab-item:: Q1

-                Modify the code to add sending "B" if the B button was pressed.
+                Modify the code to add sending "B" if the B-button was pressed.

                 .. code-block:: python